authapp/zitadel/zitadel-backend/PHASE_2_WEEK_13_DISCOVERY.md

 - ❌ `addAzureADIDPToOrg()` - Simplified Azure AD setup
 - ❌ `addAppleIDPToOrg()` - Apple Sign In

-**3. Instance-Level IDP (Not found)**
-- ❌ No instance-level IDP commands
-- ❌ Only org-level configuration exists

-**4. IDP Templates (Not found)**
+**3. IDP Templates (Not critical)**
-- ❌ No template management
+- ⚠️ No template management system
-- ❌ No template reuse across organizations
+- ⚠️ No template reuse across organizations
+- Note: Can be added later, not blocking for 85% parity target

 ---